AusTrakka/austrakka-client/tests/README.md

-With this if a test needs some setup of utility function for arranging/orchestrating a test case and it is reused it may be of use to put it in the test-utils (utility folder I know :grimacing:) this can be changed if a better solution for orginasing the setup methods occurs.
+With this if a test needs some setup of utility function for arranging/orchestrating a test case and it is reused it may be of use to put it in the test-utils (utility folder I know :grimacing:) this can be changed if a better solution for organising the setup methods reveals itself.

 ## Naming